MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-help-using-platyps.md

 Update-MarkdownHelpModule –Path <full path output folder> -RefreshModulePage
 ```

-Now that you have entered all your content, you can create MAML help files that are displayed by
+Now that you have entered all the content, you can create the MAML help files that are displayed by
 `Get-Help` in the PowerShell console.

 ## Create the external help files

 This step creates the MAML help files that are displayed by `Get-Help` in the PowerShell console.
-This step is used to verify the structure of the Markdown files you edited.

 To build the MAML files, run the following command: